bjharvey/flight_planner/README.md

 1. On start up, select a save location *SAVE_DIR*.
 A subdirectory *data* is created for all outputs.
 2. To plan a flight:
     - Edit WayPoints by clicking on the map:
-        - LEFT = append
+        - LEFT = Append new WayPoint
-        - MIDDLE = insert
+        - MIDDLE = Insert new WayPoint (if near an existing leg)
-        - RIGHT = delete
+        - RIGHT = Delete (if near an existing WayPoint)
-        - DRAG = move
+        - DRAG = Move WayPoint
     - Or, edit the text box directly and select *Update FlightDef*:
-        - Format for each WayPoint: Name, Longitude, Latitude, Altitude, Leg Type, Description [optional]
+        - Format for each WayPoint: Name, Longitude, Latitude, Altitude, LegType, Description [optional]
         - Longitude/Latitude are in decimal degrees, Altitude is in feet
-        - Let Type determines the speed and must be one of the options listed after *Summary*
+        - LegType determines the speed and must be one of the options listed after *Summary*
-3. To save a flight, click *Save*.
+3. To save a flight definition, click *Save*.
 This creates several files in *SAVE_DIR/flight_defs* including:
     - a *.dat* file holding the basic info (for reloading into flight_planner)
     - a *.gpx* file which can be imported into pilot's software, and windy.com
     - a *.docx* file holding a partially completed sortie brief
-4. To load a flight, clisk *Load* and select either:
+4. To reload a saved flight definition, click *Load* and select either:
     - a *.dat* file produced by flight_planner
     - a *.gpx* file, e.g. produced by windy.com
 5. To overlay forecast images:
     - Select *Met Image*
     - Select *Retrieve* to download new images.
 This opens a new GUI for selecting model/domain/times etc (and entering credentials) and submitting the retrieval.
 Note: the retrieval simply attempts to download images matching the settings and will just fail if they can't be found.
 See terminal output for details.
 The files are saved in *SAVE_DIR/mo_images*.
     - Select *Webpage* to open the source webpage (e.g. to check what is available)

-## User configuration file
+### User configuration file

 Campaign specific customisations can be made in `user_config.py`, including:
     - The map projection used and its extent on start up